Esto, Florida

 Esto is a town in Holmes County, Florida, United States.
 The Town of Esto is located on the Florida Panhandle in North Florida.
 The population was 341 at the 2020 census.

 Geography

-The approximate coordinates for the Town of Esto is located in northeastern Holmes County at (30.981052, –85.646857).
+The approximate coordinates for the Town of Esto is located in northeastern Holmes County.

 It is bordered to the north by the state of Alabama and to the east by the town of Noma, Florida.
 Florida State Road 79 is the main road through town, leading south 13 mi to Bonifay, the Holmes County seat, and north (as Alabama State Route 167) 9 mi to Hartford, Alabama.
 Florida State Road 2 follows the southern border of Esto, and leads east 8 mi to Graceville and west 20 mi to State Road 81.
 Dothan, Alabama, 25 mi to the northeast, is the closest city with more than 50,000 people.

 According to the United States Census Bureau, the town of Esto has a total area of 6.1 km2, of which 5.6 km2 are land and 0.5 km2, or 7.89%, are water.